Optarion/keepWhatYouLearn/README.md

 <a id="javascript-console"></a>
 ### Console
-  - console.warn
-  Output a string inside the console with a warning style.
+* console.warn : Output a string inside the console with a warning style.
-  - console.assert
-  Output the result of a true/false test.
+* console.assert : Output the result of a true/false test.
 Ex: `console.assert(1 == 1)` ouptputs `true`.
+* console.table : Output data into a table

 <a id="javascript-garbage-collection"></a>
 ### Garbage Collection